mahgouba/quotation/replit.md

   * Extended header section height from 40 to 110 to accommodate larger elements
   * Increased signature section height from 45 to 110 for larger stamp display
   * Repositioned all header elements for better visual balance with larger sizes
+- July 05, 2025.
+Large Logo Integration & Watermark:
+  * Further enlarged company logo in header from 150x102 to 200x136 for maximum visibility
+  * Added company logo as watermark in background of entire PDF page
+  * Watermark positioned in center with 200x200 size and 8% opacity for subtle effect
+  * Enhanced professional appearance with prominent branding throughout document
 ```

 ## User Preferences